 In March of 1980, a failed boiler threatened to close the Colony, but a determined Marjorie Bee, who had worked at the theatre since 1968, made an offer and bought the Colony on February 15th, 1981, making her the theatre’s first local owner.

 Forming M.B.M Corporation of Marietta, Mrs. Bee and her sons ran the theatre until low attendance and high heating bills—up to $1,300 per month in 1983 and 1984—forced the closure of the Colony in December 1985.

 Local businessman Dan Stephan Sr., purchased the theatre in 1989 in the hope that someday this treasured local landmark might be preserved and restored.

 In its more than 80 years, the theatre has changed locations, appearances and even names.
 Most recently, the theatre was named Peoples Bank Theatre.
 But it’s always been a shining jewel in the cultural landscape of the Mid-Ohio Valley.
 Innovations ranging from heating and cooling to talking pictures and celebrity appearances have earned this theatre a special place in Marietta’s history, and in the hearts of the many who can still recall what a night out at the theatre was like.

-The HIPPODROME/COLONY HISTORICAL THEATRE ASSOCIATION has successfully restored the theatre to its former glory.
-Following the lead of other communities throughout the country, this group secured the funding necessary to renovate and reopen this local landmark, allowing it the theatre to reopen its doors in 2016.
+After some 15 years of fundraising, The HIPPODROME/COLONY HISTORICAL THEATRE ASSOCIATION has successfully restored the theatre to its former glory.
+Following the lead of other communities throughout the country, this group secured the funding necessary to renovate and reopen this local landmark, allowing the theatre to reopen its doors in 2016.